 - Evil Counterpart: To the Assassin Brotherhood.
 Both groups are secret societies founded in Ancient Egypt that work behind the scenes to influence well-known rulers and other important figures throughout history to bring peace on Earth.
 However, the Assassins desire free will whereas the Templars want absolute control so they can establish a one world government.

 - Even Evil Has Standards:

-- Modern day Templars are disgusted by the state of the Order during the Renaissance, since most of the members then were only out for personal power and had abandoned the original Templar ideals.
-Of course that doesn't stop them, in Assassin's Creed IV: Black Flag, to spreading misinformation that Rodrigo Borgia was "a progressive and bon-vivant who stood up for family values".
+- Modern day Templars are disgusted by the state of the Order during the Renaissance since most of the members then were only out for personal power and had abandoned the original Templar ideals.
+Of course that doesn't stop them, in Assassin's Creed IV: Black Flag, from spreading misinformation that Rodrigo Borgia was "a progressive and bon-vivant who stood up for family values".

 - Many Templars oppose slavery, due to a combination of Pragmatic Villainy and Equal-Opportunity Evil; they recognize that level of oppressive control is counter-productive in the long run.
 Governor Torres in Black Flag espouses "A body enslaved inspires the mind to revolt.
 But enslave a man's mind, and his body will follow on naturally."

 - Evil Is One Big, Happy Family:

 - Usually played straight; the Templars of any historical period will work together regardless of origin or motivation, with little or no in-fighting, but there are exceptions.
 Reginald Birch, for example, was massively unpopular with all his underlings, and eventually murdered by Haytham Kenway.